VIDT-DAO/staking/README.md

 npm run verify -- --network mainnet
 ```

-The account that is used to create the Staking contract should have a sufficient amount of (LTO) ERC20 to fund the
-contract.
-Alternatively; to manually fund, remove the 'fund' property from the configuration.

 # How it works

 The `Deposits` contract holds the deposited tokens of the users.
 The contract can be configured to accept multiple